andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 3\.2.5 – Screenshots from ALL players must be uploaded after each match.
 Screenshots not uploaded 48 hours after a match will result in the player receiving a yellow card and the clan forfeiting the match.

-3\.2.6 – It is not acceptable for a player to be missing Veritas screenshots if they made no attempt to ensure Veritas was running throughout the match.
-Players should be using the “/echo !info” command to ensure Veritas is still taking screenshots.
+3\.2.6 – Players should be using the “/echo !info” command to ensure Veritas is still taking screenshots.
+It is not acceptable for a player to be missing Veritas screenshots if no attempt was made to ensure Veritas was running throughout the match.

 3\.2.7 – If your Veritas crashes at the end of the match, the player in question must contact the cup admin immediately.